hermannsorgel/Logseq-Slasher/README.md

 Pages are deleted without asking for confirmation.
 If user accidentally deletes a page, `⌘+z` will restore it.
 Nevertheless, it is easy to lose data with Slasher, so please make regular backups.

-The plugin was tested only with Logseq DB (0.11).
-It probably does not work with the older MD versions.
+The plugin works with Logseq DB (0.11.x) and MD (0.10.x).

 ## Demo
 https://github.com/user-attachments/assets/b430b4c2-599e-4e1a-8528-dce4b4bcd617

+## Instalation
+- Turn on Logseq developer mode in Settings -> Advanced
+- Download the slasher-plugin.zip from [the Releases page](https://github.com/hermannsorgel/Logseq-Slasher/releases/)
+- Unzip the file and load the unzipped folder from Logseq plugins page

 ## If